PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().variable().rst

 Notes
 -----

-* The screen scope relates to events like a screen view or downloading a file and holds captured variable for each event.
+* The screen scope refers to events like a screen view or file download and holds a captured variable for each event.
 The value is removed after an event is called.

 Related methods
 ---------------